Professor Gerald Lang

 Normative Ethics; Applied Ethics; Political Philosophy; Moral Psychology and Practical Reason.

 My monograph Strokes of Luck: A Study in Moral and Political Philosophy was published by Oxford University Press in 2021.
-I am currently at work on various aspects of non-ideal theory (mainly war, terrorism, and self-defence) under the working title of Defensive Manoeuvres.
-I have standing interests in liberal political philosophy and in certain aspects of practical reason and metaethics, particularly metaethical quietism.
+I am currently at work on a study of deontology, defensive theory, and war and terrorism, under the working title of Defensive Manoeuvres.
+After that, I will be completing some work on the ethics of rescue and various aspects of liberalism.
+I have standing interests in certain aspects of practical reason and metaethics, particularly metaethical quietism, and intend to write more about them in due course.

 Research Interests

-• Ethics, including metaethics, moral psychology, normative ethics, and applied ethics
+• Ethics, including normative ethics, moral psychology, applied ethics, and metaethics

-• Political Philosophy, particularly theories of justice, liberty
+• Political Philosophy, particularly theories of justice, liberty, and free speech

 Selected Publications